rust-diplomat/diplomat/README.md

 ## Getting Started

-Usage documentation for Diplomat can be found [in the book](https://rust-diplomat.github.io/book/)
+Documentation on how to use Diplomat can be found [in the book](https://rust-diplomat.github.io/book/).

 ### Architecture
 See the [design doc](docs/design_doc.md) for more details.